Devoted to the Care, Health and Training of Dogs and Cats

 Your Pet’s Death is NOT Your Fault

-If for some reason you feel your pet’s may be your fault, I encourage you to read my blog post, Your Pet’s Death is Not Your Fault(includes video).
+If for some reason you feel your pet’s death may be your fault, I encourage you to read my blog post, Your Pet’s Death is Not Your Fault (or watch the video below).
 No matter how convinced you may be that it’s your fault, please (please!) read the post and/or watch the video.
 Please trust me on this.

 Please comment below to share tips for coping with the loss of a pet.